-Considering the aim of the work, which was to determine whether plyometric training of high frequency and low volume has an impact on the subjective experience of training load, the results showed that the experimental group did not have a significantly increased experience of training load.
-If we consider the above, it can be concluded that plyometric training of high frequency and low volume can be an excellent training tool for young football players through which the abilities important for success in football can be developed.
+Considering the aim of the work, which was to determine whether plyometric training of high frequency and low volume impacts the subjective experience of training load, the results showed that the experimental group did not have a significantly increased experience of training load.
+Considering the above, it can be concluded that high-frequency and low-volume plyometric training can be an excellent tool for young football players through which the abilities necessary for success in football can be developed.
 In addition, this type of training and these training modalities do not significantly affect the experience of training load measured through RPE and wellness questionnaires.